 2. Establish the customer payment lifecycle (from purchase to recovery and dunning)

 Make it as easy as possible for customers to pay your business.
 Create a financial infrastructure that accepts one-time transactions, issues recurring payments, and automates payment assignment and allocation at scale.
 Ideally, your financial infrastructure should seamlessly integrate with a range of bank accounts and payment service providers (PSPs).
+This is simple to set up with the right payment management software.

 You should also automate entire stages of the customer lifecycle, such as the dunning process, thereby reducing days sales outstanding (DSO) and preventing revenue leakage.
 Additionally, consider automating all contract renewals to prevent churn.
 This will allow you to seamlessly handle a time-consuming (yet crucial) administrative process while you focus on other projects.